Phantasy Star IV: Reception

 Retrospective reviews have been very positive, with praise for the gameplay, story and visuals.
 In RPGamer, Sephirstein praised the title as one of the greatest RPGs he had ever played, with "magnificent graphics, sensational soundtrack, gripping story and incredible battle system".
 Parn of RPGFan also called it one of "the best RPGs ever made".
 Reviews for the Virtual Console release were also very positive.
 Nintendo Life's Corbie Dillard said that one could not have asked for a better end to the 16-bit series.
-IGN called it one of the definitive 16-bit role-playing games, stating the "storyline and characters are deep and engaging," the "attractive anime-style cutscenes steal the show visually," and the gameplay is both "classic and unique at the same time."
+IGN called it one of the definitive 16-bit role-playing games, stating the "storyline and characters are deep and engaging", the "attractive anime-style cutscenes steal the show visually", and the gameplay is both "classic and unique at the same time".
 Tor.com described it as "an ambitious JRPG that is the perfect end to the series, taking the best elements of each of the previous games and weaving together a 'phantastic' journey."
-Eurogamer stated that it is "epic in scope" and recommended that "anyone with a fondness for JRPGs should investigate this at once."
+Eurogamer stated that it is "epic in scope" and recommended that "anyone with a fondness for JRPGs should investigate this at once".

 In 2007, IGN ranked Phantasy Star IV as the 61st best game ever made.
 In 2012, IGN placed Phantasy Star IV at number 59 in their Top 100 RPGs of all time, citing the elegantly simple mechanics and the game's influence on Phantasy Star Online (which they ranked as number 23 on the list).
-In 2009 Nintendo Power labelled the title, along with Phantasy Star II, as one of the greatest RPGs of all time.
-Complex Magazine ranked the game number 2, behind only Gunstar Heroes, in its list of the best Sega Genesis games.
+In 2009, Nintendo Power labelled the title, along with Phantasy Star II, as one of the greatest RPGs of all time.
+Complex ranked the game number 2, behind only Gunstar Heroes, in its list of the best Sega Genesis games.